Ultimate Guide To Archery Bows 101

 Once your budget is set, it’s time to start shooting bows.
 Luckily, this is the fun part!
 The more bows you can test, the better.

-Take your time and be sure to shoot each bow multiple times.
-This will be a process, so clear that mind and focus.
-Make sure that each bow you test has an appropriate draw length and weight for you.
+Take your time and shoot each bow multiple times.
+This will be a process, so clear your mind and focus.
+Ensure that each bow you test has an appropriate draw length and weight.

-After shooting a wide selection of bows, pay close attention to the grip.
+Pay close attention to the grip after shooting a wide selection of bows.
 This is your point of contact with the bow.
-Grips are far from universal, and each can feel different depending on your own hand.
+Grips are far from universal; each can feel different depending on your hand.

-An ideal grip will sit comfortably between the pad of your thumb and your palm.
+An ideal grip will sit comfortably between your thumb and palm pad.
 Your fingers should be gently wrapped around it.
 The bow should be able to balance in your hand without clasping with a lot of force.

-Another great way to find a bow is by searching for “archery lessons near me” or “archery classes near me”.
-These classes can give you a better idea of how your archery supplies are working.
-On top of testing out equipment, you’ll get to improve your skill.
+Another great way to find a bow is by searching for “archery lessons near me” or “archery classes near me.”
+These classes can give you a better idea of how your archery supplies work.
+On top of testing out equipment, you’ll get to improve your skills.

 Your Archery Questions, Answered

-Before you head to the local archery shop and make your purchase, let’s go over some of the most asked questions about bows.
+Before you head to the local archery shop and purchase, let’s review some of the most asked questions about bows.

 -